News and Commentary

 While the Florida Electronic Wills Act may make it easier for people to get their financial affairs in order, individuals should not overlook the importance of careful planning under the guidance of experienced financial advisors and legal counsel.

-Lee F. Hediger is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+Lee F. Hediger is a registered representative of and offers securities through PWA Securities, LLC, Member FINRA/SIPC.